larsenk23/Capstone2/README.md

 The goal is to use data from the Google Merchandise Store to predict whether a user will make a purchase.

 The project was to be completed within a given timeframe.
-With more time, I would continue to build a model that predicts the revenue of the customers who make purchases.
+My next step after completing this project will be to build a model that predicts the revenue of the customers who make purchases.